-My first experience at the Springs at Idaho City was super relaxing and now that it’s all snowy up there, it’s the perfect time to visit.
-And for $16, it’s great a great value that will leave you feeling like you spent a LOT more at a fancy day spa.
+My first experience at The Springs at Idaho City was super relaxing and a great place to visit year-round.
+And for $23, it’s great a great value that will leave you feeling like you spent a LOT more at a fancy day spa.
 So head up there with family, friends, or that hot date to unwind and indulge.

 - Tips for Visiting Burgdorf Hot Springs in McCall, Idaho